STEENBURG LAKE

 Newsletter

-The role of the Newsletter Director is to co-ordinate the production of the newsletter.
+Co-ordinate the production of the newsletter.

-• Collects submissions from members.
+• Collect submissions from members.

-• Coordinates sponsorships and invoicing.
+• Coordinate sponsorships and invoicing.

 Rock Markers